 So why does this buttermilk pancake recipe call for baking soda and baking powder?
 Because if you used just baking soda, the flavor–a sort of metallic tang–would come through in the final pancakes.
 So to create a balance of texture and flavor, Kent’s recipe uses a little of both.

-Although this is categorized as a breakfast recipe, the comforting flavors and textures of pancakes works any time of day.
-Whether you’re craving pancakes at noon on Saturday or love the simplicity for an easy dinner idea on a Wednesday night, buttermilk pancakes are always the right answer.
-And these are the pancakes I make for a quick, weeknight meal.
-The addition of extra strawberries and maybe a side of bacon make the meal stick to the ribs until morning.
+Although we’ve categorized this buttermilk pancake recipe under breakfast recipes for search purposes, the comforting flavors and textures of pancakes works any time of day.
+Whether you’re craving pancakes at noon on Saturday or love the simplicity of serving flapjacks for an easy dinner idea on a Wednesday night, this easy recipe offers just what you’re craving.
+I love making them for dinner.
+The addition of extra strawberries and maybe a side of bacon, (an aphrodisiac), make the meal stick to the ribs until morning.

 And if you’re wondering if this buttermilk pancake recipe is the right dish for a romantic occasion, of course it is!
 It came from my aphrodisiac cookbook, after all.
 Imagine waking to the sight of your lover holding out a tray of warm pancakes, still crisp on the edges and steaming in the center.

 So what makes these pancakes aphrodisiac?
 Obviously, the main ingredients in buttermilk pancakes would never be classified as aphrodisiac.
 In fact, except for a splash of vanilla, the pancakes ingredients aren’t really aphrodisiac at all.
 With these pancakes, it’s all in how you top them and how they’re served.